abinit/abinit/doc/tutorial/spin_model.md

 A most common usage of spin dynamics is to calculate the magnetic quantities (e.g. magnetic moments, susceptibility, specific heat ) as a function of temperature and determine the critical  temperature where a phase transition from one magnetic phase to another occurs.

-By setting [[MULTIBINIT:spin_var_temperature]] to 1 and specifying the starting temperature, final temperature, and the number of steps, a series of calculations will be carried out.
-(See e.g. ~abinit/tests/tutoMULTIBINIT/Input/tmulti5_2.* )
+By setting [[multibinit:spin_var_temperature]] to 1 and specifying the starting temperature, final temperature, and the number of steps, a series of calculations will be carried out.
+(See e.g. ~abinit/tests/tutomultibinit/Input/tmulti5_2.* )

 (*Note that some of the parameters in the input file are set to "bad" values.
 Let's try to tune them to make a meaningful calculation.* )